Eugenio Granell: Return to Spain

 In 1985, Granell returned to Spain, where he was awarded numerous prizes and acknowledgements such as the 'Gold Medal of Fine Arts', awarded by the Council of Ministers as well as the 'Pablo Iglesias Award for the Arts' in 1995.

 The Eugenio Granell Foundation was created in 1995 in his home town Santiago de Compostela, Spain.
-The only museum in the world entirely devoted to surrealism which holds some 600 of his paintings along with works by Picabia, Duchamp, Man Ray, Joan Miró, Esteban Francés, Philip West among many others.
-Granell also published several books in Spain, including "La novela del Indio Tupinamba", a surrealist, personal and unique vision of the Spanish Civil War.
+The only museum in the world entirely devoted to surrealism which holds some 600 of his paintings along with works by Picabia, Duchamp, Man Ray, Joan Miró, Esteban Francés, and Philip West among many others.

+Granell also published new editions of several books in Spain, including "La novela del Indio Tupinamba", a surrealist, personal and unique vision of the Spanish Civil War.
 It has since been translated into English and published by City Lights.

-Another important publication is Isla cofre mítico, dedicated to André Breton and his wife Elise whom he had met in the Dominican Republic in 1941, a truly lasting friendship.
+Another important re-publication was the 1996 facsimile reproduction of Isla cofre mítico with a prologue by Fernando Castro Flórez.
+Granell dedicated Isla to André Breton and his wife Elise whom he had met in the Dominican Republic in 1941.
+Granell was unwavering in his friendship with Breton and in his dedication to the surrealist ideals that Breton espoused.
+Recent scholarship asserts that Isla cofre mítico is not only a result of that friendship but also an example of Granell's adherence to the surrealist philosophical ideal of total liberation, especially the liberation of poetry and artistic creation.

 The Eugenio Granell Foundation was created in Santiago de Compostela in 1995.
 Situated in Plaza del Toral in the historic centre, Granell donated many of his own works (oils, drawings, constructions, found objects), as well as his collection of works by other surrealist artists.
 His Library and archives are also found in the Foundation.

 Granell died in Madrid in 2001.

 An important part of his personal archive is located in the Pavelló de la República CRAI Library - University of Barcelona and consists of press clippings about Spanish Civil War, Exile, Francoism, POUM, and cultural activities.
 But most of his archives can be found at the Eugenio Granell Foundation.